|Anger and frustration can speed up aging.|

 My first order of business when I make it to the kitchen is to turn on the television for the weather to see if umbrellas or different coats, hats, etc. are called for while throwing in all lunches.

-If your house doesn’t have a lot of bathrooms and the family likes to use it at the same time, then you could try waking them up a few minutes apart.
+If your house doesn’t have a lot of bathrooms and the family likes to use it at the same time, then you could try waking them up a few minutes apart to overcome morning rush.
 This way another can be in the bathroom while the first one is already starting to dress before heading to the kitchen for breakfast.

-I hope that you try these tips that I suggested because they do help a morning run smoother so you can eliminate all that aging stress.
+I hope that you try these tips to overcome morning rush that I suggested.
+They do help a morning run smoother so you can eliminate all that aging stress.